This, my friends, is the reigning champion of white chocolate in the entire world. Bar none. Pun intended.

 …and finally one (or two or three) of these squares made it to my mouth, and it was easy to see why Icao is at the very top.
 It’s creamy (not waxy!), sweet (but not ridiculously so), and has a subtle hint of vanilla.
 Mmmmmmmmmmmm.

 A funny thing happened soon afterwards.
 I went into a new-to-me pharmacy and naturally my eyes strayed to the chocolate section.
 There it was, innocent as could be: 34% Icoa.
 In the wild.
 A single bar, by itself, not in a box set.
 Naturally I bought it…after I recovered from the shock.

-I don’t know if El Rey chocolate is widely available anywhere other than Venezuela (though I do see some flavors such as Caoba on Amazon, but I highly recommend Icoa if you are visiting and able to find it.
+I don’t know if El Rey chocolate is widely available anywhere other than Venezuela (though I do see some flavors such as Mijao on Amazon), but I highly recommend Icoa if you are visiting and able to find it.
 Just be prepared to try 41% through 73.5% too.
 (It’s worth it.)